CupNoodles/ti-ext-taxclasses/README.md

 Delivery fees will be taxed at the cumulative rate for all tax classes marked as 'Apply to Delivery'.

 You'll then need to navigate to your respective menu items and modify tax classes as needed.
+Each menu item can be included in multiple tax classes.

 Note that the store-wide tax rate isn't disabled by this extention, and can remain in use if needed.
 If not, disable the 'tax' cart condition `admin/extensions/edit/igniter/cart/settings`.